“I am from Belarus.” “Mmm, where is it?” Perhaps all Belarusians heard that question the moment they introduced themselves when abroad.

-On the contary, she wants the project to stand as a humorous take on real life experience.
+On the contrary, she wants the project to stand as a humorous take on real-life experience.

 “Yes, we are a small and unknown country.
 We can either suffer and complain about it (like some of us love to do), or we can simply laugh and explain to yet another foreigner that we are not Russia and no, we are not in Africa, but we are in Europe itself.

 We have our own language, culture and character.
-The soviet spirits keeps walking along our avenues, that our castles doesn’t look like in Scotland, as they were built for other purposes.
+The Soviet spirit keeps walking along our avenues, that our castles don’t look like in Scotland, as they were built for other purposes.

-And instead of conlusion, I hope you won’t be very angry at me for ruining your walls, our city definitely needs some street art.”
+And instead of a conclusion, I hope you won’t be very angry at me for ruining your walls, our city definitely needs some street art.”